Five car accessories that cost more than a used car

 Car accessories on high-end and luxury vehicles can quickly add up to the value of a used car!
 These optional extras are surprising.
 See what you could buy instead of splashing out on a $300,000 dash clock or a $9,300 reversing camera!

 Confused as to whether you even need to tick the option on a new car purchase?
 View our new car accessory: Is it worth it? guide.

 The Porsche 918 is a natural attention-grabber no matter what paint job you go with, which makes the $63,000 silver or chrome liquid metal option a fantastically expensive form of self-indulgence.

-Odds are nobody but you and other Porsche enthusiasts will recognise it as “the good” paint, which makes it a great extra for those who really want a Porsche 918 but have a personal rule to never spend less than $900,000 on a car.
+Odds are nobody but you and other Porsche enthusiasts will recognise it as “the good” paint, which makes it a great car accessory for those who really want a Porsche 918, but have a personal rule to never spend less than $900,000 on a car.